Training structure

 3 creditsGroundwater management

-3 creditsM1 Internship - ES
+3 creditsM1 internship - ES

-6 creditsCritical analysis of a topical issue
+6 creditsCritical analysis of a current issue

-1 creditsIWRM participation practices
+1 creditIWRM participation practices

-3 creditsQuantitative survey methods
+3 creditsQuantitative research methods

 Water issues

-3 creditsProject management 1
+3 creditsProject Management 1

-A critical approach through films
+3 creditsCritical approach through films

-2 creditsFrom planning to land management
+2 creditsFrom land use planning to land management

 3 creditsBibliographic project